otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/03-styling.md

 }
 ```

-This is an example of a higher-ordered component.
+Below is an example of a higher-ordered component.
 This is where a component wraps another component and conditionally renders it based on whether the component is being rendered on the server or the client.

 `withNoSsr` accepts an argument called `Component` which is the component to be wrapped.
 It returns a new function called `NoSsrWrapper`.